CharleRoger/Garden/Canon/Regions/Sunshore/Cadereu/Ran/Language/Rantag.md

 The plural suffix was -q.
 As with other suffixes, an epenthetic -y- (*early*: /u/) was used when phonotactically necessary.
 The exception to this was [[Serquky]], where the vowel used was -e- (*early*: /i/). -ca was used for forming abstract nouns as well as some collective phrases.

 Different verbs took different agentive suffixes, often somehow related to the body part in question.
-For example, verbs of movement consistently used the suffix nig, meaning "leg", whereas the suffix -tas ("head") was used for talking, eating, and most intellectual tasks.
+For example, verbs of movement consistently used the suffix -nig, meaning "leg", whereas the suffix -tas ("head") was used for talking, eating, and most intellectual tasks.
 Eventually *-tas* remained the only productive suffix and was used with all verbs, including those not involving the head.
 ## Vocabulary

 ### Individual example